etsy/deployinator/README.md

 A stack can be customized so that you have flexibility over the different environments within it (which correspond to buttons) and the methods that correspond to each button press.

 By default, you will see a button called "deploy _stackname_" where _stackname_ is the stack defined in the rake command.
 In your stack file, you can add a function called _stackname_\_environments that returns an array of hashes.
 Each hash will correspond to a new environment, or button.
-For example if your stack is called web, you can define a function like so to define qa and production environments within your web stack:
+For example if your stack is called web, you can define a function like so in helpers/your_stack.rb to define qa and production environments within your web stack:

       def web_environments
         [